Bonifatius/bonifatius.github.io/_posts/2016-03-23-terror-at-the-gate-to-easter.md

 All of this only pertains to the personal forgiveness of the victim.
 There is more to it.
 One aspect can be observed within the justice system.
 For the law the forgiveness of a victim is only a side note.
 It might be taken into consideration as a mitigating circumstance to the severity of a penalty.
 It has no bearing however on the general question of guilt and the public interest of punishment for an offence.

 Apart from the damage a sin does to the sinner and others, there is always damage to the relationship with God.
-Criminals, terrorists and dictators are made in the image and likeness of God and He intends and wishes them to be in what we call Heaven, the eternal relationship with Him.
+Criminals, terrorists and dictators are made in the image and likeness of God and He intends and wishes them to be in what is called Heaven, the eternal relationship with Him.
 He therefore is very liberal with his mercy.
 As Pope Francis proclaims in Evangelii Gaudium, <quote>“God never tires of forgiving us; we are the ones who tire of seeking his mercy.”</quote> The sky is not the limit but the human shame connected with sin.

 ### The Glory of Suffering